Should I buy to live in?

 Live where you want, not where you can afford

 Many buyers can’t afford the suburb or location they want to live in, so have to end up compromising.
 I am a perfect example of this.
 I live (rent) in Albert Park.
 If I was to buy the type of house that I live in now I would need to spend around $1,500,000 (that’s a mortgage payment of almost $2,000 per week).
-However, I pay less than $500 per week in rent, leaving me surplus cash flow and the ability to utilise it to buy other properties for investment.
+However, I pay less than $500 per week in rent, leaving me with surplus cash flow and the ability to utilise it to buy other properties for investment.

 A smart option when buying with a friend or family member